 EUROPEAN IMPERIALISM.
 An introductory course in European history focusing on the interaction between Europe and the rest of the world, in particular the less-powerful nations that Europe was able to dominate in the latter half of the second millennium CE.
 Between 1500 and 1900, the states of Europe went from being minor players on the world stage to staffing the command center of the world economy.
 In this class, we attempt to discover how this happened and look for the causes behind European expansion arising both within Europe itself and in the decline of the powerful states in the Indian subcontinent, Africa, and the Far East.
 We also discuss the consequences of the two World Wars on European hegemony and the decolonization that followed them.
 This course has no prerequisites and is open to all students.

 TWENTIETH-CENTURY EUROPE.
 A study of European history from 1900 to 2000, including such topics as the World Wars, the crisis of modernity and its social and economic repercussions, the challenge of Fascist and Communist ideologies, the Cold War, and efforts at European integration since 1945.
 Prerequisite: none.
 Offered: fall semester.

 HISTORY 240.
 (3)

 FIELD METHODS AND PRACTICE IN HISTORICAL ARCHAEOLOGY.
 This course offers a hands-on introduction to basic excavation, recording, and laboratory techniques employed on historical period archaeological sites throughout the United States.
 The various topics covered include survey and excavation strategies, as well as the interpretation of ceramics, faunal remains, plant phytoliths and pollen deposits, and interpreting the spatial distribution of artifacts across sites and larger landscapes.
+Prerequisite: none.
 Offered: May Term.

 HISTORY 271.
 (3)